wandb/docs/docs/guides/technical-faq/general.md

 * Click the **Copy API key** button for the newly created service account and store it in a secret manager or another safe but accessible location

 :::info
 Apart from the **Built-in** service accounts, W&B also supports **External service accounts** using [identity federation for SDK and CLI](../hosting/iam/identity_federation.md#external-service-accounts).
-Use external service accounts if you are looking to automate W&B tasks using service identities managed in your identity provider that can issue JWTs.
+Use external service accounts if you are looking to automate W&B tasks using service identities managed in your identity provider that can issue JSON Web Tokens (JWT).
 :::

 ### How can I rotate or revoke access?